 Large Breeds vs. Small Breeds: Why One-Size-Fits-All Fails

 Large-breed puppies need a special food.
 Labs, Goldens, Shepherds, and Great Danes grow fast, and too much calcium can wreck their joints before age two.
+Look for controlled calcium-to-phosphorus ratios.
 Royal Canin and Hill’s Science Diet large-breed puppy formulas are calibrated for this.
-Small breeds like Chihuahuas, Yorkies, and Maltese burn calories fast and need small kibble they can actually chew.
+Skip the regular puppy bag.
+Small breeds have the opposite problem.
+Chihuahuas, Yorkies, and Maltese burn calories fast and need small kibble they can actually chew.
+“All life stages” bags often shortchange them.
 Pick a small-breed formula made for their metabolism.
+This is where dog food by life stage really matters.

 High-Energy Dogs and Working Breeds Need More Than Average